 In his research, Etienne Krieger, HEC Paris Affiliate Professor and Scientific Director of the HEC Entrepreneurship Center, has found that the average age for founding an innovative company is 38.
 This is a striking contrast to the stereotypical image of the millennial startup founder – so what makes 38 a good age to reinvent your career, and is it worth the risk?
-Find out below and learn more about how you can jumpstart your entrepreneurial career with HEC’s Online Master’s in Innovation and Entrepreneurship degree.
+Find out below and learn more about how you can jumpstart your entrepreneurial career with HEC’s MSc in Innovation and Entrepreneurship degree.*

 Why is 38 a compelling age for innovation?

 When you work in an organization, says Professor Krieger, it can sometimes be difficult to introduce fresh, unique ideas and see them fully realized.
 As a result, the drive and desire to pursue your own initiatives can intensify over time, particularly after more than a decade in a particular career.